best muslim players in la liga

 But it’s not just about domestic glory; Mendy left his mark in the Champions League too.
 In February 2021, he scored an important goal against Atalanta, and in 2021–22, he made a game-saving goal-line clearance against Manchester City, securing Real Madrid’s spot in the Champions League final.

-2. Arda Güler
+Arda Güler

 Arda Güler, the young gun making waves in La Liga.
 He’s a left-footed attacking midfielder with the ability to move through defenses, operating seamlessly on the right wing to unleash powerful shots and craft game-changing passes.

-According to the stats gurus at Whoscored, he’s not just creative; he’s a set-piece maestro and a tricky player, earning him the local nickname of “Turkish Messi.”
+According to the stats gurus at WhoScored, he’s not just creative; he’s a set-piece maestro and a tricky player, earning him the local nickname of “Turkish Messi.”

 He’s got a solid defensive game, which makes him a modern-day hardworking midfielder.
 However, his football journey started at Gençlerbirliği, but it wasn’t long before he joined the youth ranks of Fenerbahçe in 2019, dreaming big.

 In January 2021, Güler signed a professional contract with Fenerbahçe, sparking whispers of wunderkind potential.
-The 2021–22 season saw him making his senior debut, leaving a mark with great assists and even claiming the title of Fenerbahçe’s youngest goalscorer in Süper Lig’s history in March 2022.
+The 2021–22 season saw him make his senior debut, leaving a mark with great assists and even claiming the title of Fenerbahçe’s youngest goalscorer in Süper Lig’s history in March 2022.
+Big European clubs, including Arsenal, Liverpool, Bayern Munich, Borussia Dortmund, Barcelona, and PSG, took notice of his potential.

 In the 2022–23 season, Güler was handed the iconic number 10 jersey at Fenerbahçe after Mesut Özil’s departure.
 His on-field performance was nothing short of spectacular, scoring two goals in his first match of the season.
+Güler continued to impress, scoring in European competitions and putting in a standout performance in the Turkish Cup final.

 On July 6, 2023, Güler dropped a bombshell on Instagram that he was leaving Fenerbahçe for Real Madrid.
 The La Liga giants secured him with a six-year contract, breaking the bank with an initial payment of €20 million, well beyond his release clause.
 Why?
 Güler, true to his roots, wanted Real Madrid to help raise funds for his former club.

-3. Eduardo Camavinga
+3. Eduardo Camavinga – Real Madrid

-Eduardo Camavinga is a BALLER!
+Eduardo Camavinga

-Eduardo Camavinga is the young talent who’s been turning heads in Laliga, and he is one of the best Muslim players In the league.
+Eduardo Camavinga is the young talent who’s been turning heads in La Liga, and he is one of the best Muslim players in the league.

 This guy started his journey at Rennes’ youth system when he was just 11, and on December 14, 2018, at the age of 16 years and one month, he inked his first professional contract, which made him the youngest pro player for Rennes at the time.